-Prominent NFL Players Diagnosed with CTE, the Degenerative Brain Disease
+Jason Hairston Had CTE Symptoms Before Death — Here Are Other Football Players Who Had the Disease

 The degenerative brain disease is linked to repeated head trauma or concussions.
 Its symptoms depression, short-term memory loss, impulsive behavior and confusion — and these symptoms can begin to appear long after a player’s career.
 Evidence is mounting suggesting a link between playing football and the disease.

-CTE can only be diagnosed after death, and in a recent study of the brains of 111 deceased NFL players, a Boston University researcher found that 110 of them had the disease.
+CTE can only be diagnosed after death, and in a 2017 study of the brains of 111 deceased NFL players, a Boston University researcher found that 110 of them had the disease.
 “It is no longer debatable whether or not there is a problem in football—there is a problem,” the researcher of the study, Dr. Ann McKee, told the New York Times.

+RELATED: Former San Francisco 49ers Player Jason Hairston Dead by Suicide at Age 47

-Some have cautioned that the findings might have a selection bias because the brains were submitted by family members of players who showed possible symptoms of the disease.
+Some have cautioned that the findings of the 2017 study might have a selection bias because the brains were submitted by family members of players who showed possible symptoms of the disease.

 The disease was the focus of the 2015 movie, Concussion, starring Will Smith as Dr. Bennet Omalu, who, in September 2002, was assigned to do an autopsy on former NFL player Mike Webster of the Pittsburgh Steelers.
 Webster, in his final years before his death, was zapping himself with a Taser gun to calm his nerves.
 Omalu’s findings on Webster’s brain would lead him to bring the disease to national prominence.